c6o/docs/content/guides/provisioners.md

 ### Create Application Action

-When a new application spec is added to the cluster, the provisioner adds kubernetes resources to the cluster ensures it is up and running and accessible by authorized users.
+When a new application spec is added to the cluster, the provisioner adds Kubernetes resources to the cluster ensures it is up and running and accessible by authorized users.

 ### Remove Application Action